 /u/after Iterable rewrites them), and some that should be rewritten as deep links (which include

 When you receive the message, inspect the link URLs to make sure that they've been rewritten as you expect.

-Test opening these same links in your mobile app, to ensure that the app responds as you expect.
+Open these same links in your mobile app to ensure that the app responds as you expect.

-To verify that your tracking domain's destination domains are enabled, navigate to Settings > Domains, open the tracking domain in question, and make sure the table of destination domains lists them as Enabled.
-If not, use the drop-down menu (indicated by a down arrow) to enable or disable them.
+To verify that your tracking domain's destination domains are enabled, go to Settings > Domains, open the tracking domain, and make sure the table of destination domains lists them as Enabled.
+If not, click the down arrow next to each destination domain and select Enable.

 Viewing deep link files